microsoft/vscode-tree-sitter-wasm/README.md

 ### Build steps

 > Note: If you're using Windows, you'll need to use WSL.
+Ensure Docker integration for WSL is enabled before attempting to build.
+Without this integration, the build process may encounter errors.

 First, install all of the dependencies using `npm install`.
 You will also need to install [emscripten](https://emscripten.org/docs/getting_started/downloads.html).